 The structural argument

-The neuroscience establishes that emotional dysregulation, sensory processing differences, and trauma responses have the same neurobiological basis as recognised learning disabilities.
+The Physical Evidence establishes that emotional dysregulation, sensory processing differences, and trauma responses have the same neurobiological basis as recognised learning disabilities — and that the nervous system differences underlying them are measurable, involuntary, and continuous.
 The multi-morbidity evidence establishes that these conditions interact physiologically and compound each other, with measurable consequences for life expectancy.
 The educational data establishes that the system excludes children for disability manifestations it has a legal duty to accommodate.
 The employment data establishes that the same pattern continues into adult life.
 And the intervention evidence establishes that effective alternatives exist.

 What connects all of this is a single structural flaw: the systems designed to support disabled people were built around a model of disability that is visible, stable, and binary.
 Invisible disabilities break that model.
 When the condition doesn’t announce itself, the institution doesn’t see it.
 When the person announces it themselves, the institution uses their competence at self-announcement as evidence they don’t need help.